 Describe your background and industry experience, and explain how it will help you contribute to the SOCAN Board of Directors?

-I am an active, three-time Canadian Screen Award winning composer originally from Edmonton, who has found his way to Los Angeles via Montreal.
-I am a board member with the Screen Composers Guild of Canada (SCGC), where I am a former Vice President.
-I have also sat on advisory or governance boards for organizations like the Banff Centre and Action Canada, as a program advisor for the Canadian Film Centre’s Slaight Music Residency, and sit as an external curator for the National Arts Centre’s National Creation Fund.
+I’m a three-time Canadian Screen Award-winning composer originally from Edmonton, now based in Los Angeles via Montreal.
+I’m a board member of the Screen Composers Guild of Canada (SCGC), where I previously served as Vice President.
+My work includes serving on advisory boards for organizations like the Banff Centre and Action Canada, as well as program advising for the Canadian Film Centre’s Slaight Music Residency.
+I also serve as an external curator for the National Arts Centre’s National Creation Fund.

 In your opinion, what issues will be most important to SOCAN members over the next three years?